-The information in this document is reported annually by the members of the South Florida Ecosystem Restoration Task Force (Task Force) and Working Group.
-It consists of three sections.
+The information in this document is reported annually to OERI by the members of the South Florida Ecosystem Restoration Task Force (Task Force) and Working Group.
+The document consists of three sections.
 Section 1.0 provides an overview and includes summary tables for the federal and state budget requests.

 Section 2.0 provides detailed information concerning the federal Everglades Ecosystem restoration projects and funding.
 Section 2.1 addresses the Comprehensive Everglades Restoration Plan (CERP) projects and funding and Section 2.2 addresses non-CERP projects and funding.
-The base program and operational funding requests for some federal agencies are not included in the document.
+The base program and operational funding requests not specifically designated for restoration for some federal agencies are not included in the document.

-Section 3.0 provides the detailed information concerning state Everglades Ecosystem restoration projects and funding.
+Section 3.0 provides the detailed information concerning State of Florida Everglades Ecosystem restoration projects and funding.
 Section 3.1 addresses CERP projects and funding, and Section 3.2 addresses non-CERP projects and funding.
-The Fiscal Year (FY) 2013/14 totals shown represent estimates for the South Florida Water Management District (SFWMD).
-When finalized the FY 2013/14 actual budget totals for SFWMD will be posted on the Task Force website: www.sfrestore.org.
+The Fiscal Year (FY) 2014/2015 totals shown represent estimates for the South Florida Water Management District (SFWMD).
+The FY 2014/2015 actual budget totals for SFWMD will be posted on the Task Force website: www.sfrestore.org when the final budget is approved by their Governing Board.